-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2022 was \$248,351.
-Program revenues, comprised primarily of assessments, decreased slightly during the current fiscal year.
-The total expenses, including depreciation, decreased slightly from the prior fiscal year.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2024 was \$269,446.
+Program revenues are comprised of assessments and interest income.
+Revenues increased over the prior year primarily as a result of an increase in interest income.